Early Admissions Programs

 The Athletic Training Early Assurance Pathway allows students in Health Sciences - Pre-Athletic Training to reserve their spot early in UC's Master of Science in Athletic Training program.

 The Communication Sciences & Disorders Dual-Admissions program allows you to secure your place in our Audiology or Speech-Language Pathology programs.

 The Direct Admission program allows you to save your spot in the clinical year as a first-year Medical Laboratory Science student.

 The Accelerated Dietitian Nutritionist Program provides a fast-track pathway for dietitian training and is only available to students in the Nutrition & Dietetics major.
 Students apply for this program in their second year of undergraduate studies.
 The program allows you to earn a bachelor's and master's degree in 5 years (normally would take 6 to 7 years) and includes the coursework and supervised practice internship necessary for you to become a Registered Dietitian Nutritionist (RDN).

-The High School Early Assurance Pathway (HEAP) is for high school students interested in studying health sciences and physical therapy at the University of Cincinnati.
+The High School Early Assurance Pathway (HEAP) is for high school students interested in studying Health Sciences - Pre-Physical Therapy at the University of Cincinnati.
 Acceptance to the pathway is limited to highly qualified incoming first year students only, and students are admitted to the pathway in the fall semester only.

 The Junior Early Assurance Pathway (JEAP) allows high achieving health sciences students in the UC College of Allied Health Sciences to apply for early admission into the Doctor of Physical Therapy (DPT) program during their junior year.
 Students should be junior level standing in the Health Sciences program at UC and must have been a Health Science student as an entering freshman and attended through junior year in the Health Sciences program.